GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-6.md

 This means that a map with stable orbits, like Earth+Moon, would basically have a nearly-constant tone playing in the background
 More likely we'd want to tie the gravity tones to ships as well, so that there's always a little auditory interest going on.

+As an added bonus, several planets and moons have [orbital resonances](https://en.wikipedia.org/wiki/Orbital_resonance) with eachother, or very close to it (eg. a 2:1 or 4:1 ratio, where one orbit takes the same time as a certain number of orbits of another).
+This means we could get some legit rhythm going on in some levels

+## Thoughts on Accessibility

+There are a couple features that might be useful for folks to be able to configure:

+- path contrast/colors
+- audio on/off
+- text size
+- game speed

+It might also be neat to be able to configure the background, or other aspects of the appearance, but we can figure that out more as we go.